kafi-ML/YouTube-Script-writer-with-Langgraph-Agentic-Ai-approach/README.md

-Project Overview
+##📌 Project Overview

 This project is an AI-powered script writing system designed to go beyond simple prompt-based generation.

-Instead of directly producing text, the system first analyzes the topic, decides the right approach, and then generates content in a controlled, structured way.
+Instead of directly producing text, the system first analyzes the topic, decides the right approach, and then generates content in a controlled and structured way.

-The goal is to demonstrate AI system design, not just text generation.
+The primary goal of this project is to demonstrate AI system design, not just text generation.

 🚀 What This Project Does